 Forget the kids…I want to make these glowing glitter jars for myself!
 How neat is this easy craft project from Sassy Girlz?

-Whether or not your kids are into Star Wars like mine (or just fans of candy!), these miniature lightsabers from Jade Louise Designs are so much fun!
+Whether or not your kids are into Star Wars like mine (or just fans of candy!), these miniature lightsabers from Busy Creating Memories are so much fun!

 I know we go through a ton of toilet paper when all 7 of us are home for the summer…so I love Mama to 5 Blessings’ idea to turn those empty toilet paper tubes into a craft for all ages.
 I love how their toilet paper tube artwork turned out!